salpar/salpar.github.io/_portfolio/magento-2-exam.md

 ---
 title: "Magento 2 Solution Specialist Exam"
-excerpt: "Article I wrote for the FortyFour blog."
+excerpt: "Article I wrote for the FortyFour blog, providing details on the Magento 2 Solution Specialist exam including how to register and what to study."
 header:
   image: /assets/images/portfolio-magento2.png
   teaser: assets/images/portfolio-magento2.png